-Such practices put tree(s) under stress, compromising tree structure and or artificially raising the trees center of gravity.
-When selecting an arborist make sure to ask for a copy of the company’s general liability insurance, current International Society of Arboriculture (ISA) credential, worker’s compensation insurance and to see the company’s Broward County Tree Trimmer License.
-Companies that do not have insurance or are not registered as Broward County Tree Trimmer should be actively avoided.
+Such practices put tree(s) under stress, compromise the structure and/or artificially raise the trees’ center of gravity during a storm.
+When selecting an arborist, be sure to ask for a copy of the company’s general liability insurance, current International Society of Arboriculture (ISA) credential, worker’s compensation insurance and to see the company’s Broward County Tree Trimmer License.
+Companies that do not have insurance or are not registered as a Broward County Tree Trimmer should be actively avoided.

-- Remove only dead, dying or diseased fronds, but no green, healthy fronds.
+- Remove dead, dying, or diseased fronds

-- Fruits and coconuts can also be removed,
+- Fruits and coconuts can also be removed

-- Remove, or reduce the weight on, branches with included bark (i.e., bark trapped in the tight angle between two branches growing closely together).
+- Remove, or reduce the weight on branches with included bark (i.e., bark trapped in the tight angle between two branches growing closely together).

-- Do not attempt to prune trees or palms adjacent to overhead utility lines by yourself.
-Contact FPL to arrange for any necessary tree pruning and or utilize an ISA Certified Arborist qualified to perform utility line clearance pruning.
+Steps for a proper tree pruning cutDo not attempt to prune trees or palms adjacent to overhead utility lines by yourself.
+Contact FPL or utilize an ISA certified arborist qualified to perform utility line clearance pruning.